learn-co-curriculum/html-css-cli-basics/README.md

 ## Objectives

-1. Printing working directory path.
+1. Print working directory path.
-2. Listing files and folders in a directory.
+2. List files and folders in a directory.
-3. Changing directories.
+3. Change directories.
-4. Making New directories.
+4. Make new directories.
-5. Creating new files.
+5. Create new files.
-6. Removing files and folders.
+6. Remove files and folders.
-7. Opening files.
+7. Open files.
-8. Copying files.
+8. Copy files.
-9. renaming and moving files.
+9. Rename and move files.

 ## Command Line Interface Basics

 Watch the video below if you are unfamiliar with the command line.
 It will walk you through basic commands that we will use day to day in this course.
 It will also be helpful later when you start setting up GIT.

-*Note: Mac users can practice these commands directly in Terminal per the instructions in the video.
-Windows users may download and install [Babun from here](http://babun.github.io/) instead.
-This app is an alternative to Terminal and will allow Windows users to type in the same Unix BASH commands from the following video and text below.*
+*Note: When practicing the commands, use your Learn IDE instead of your terminal.
+All the commands that we cover will work in your IDE.*

 <iframe width="640" height="480" src="//www.youtube-nocookie.com/embed/s5S_2BdrMJE?rel=0" frameborder="0" allowfullscreen></iframe>

-### Launching Terminal

-To get started on Mac you will open the Terminal application.
-On PC you will open Babun, or comparible app.
-On Mac the Terminal app is located under Applications\Utilities.
-An easy way to get to it is to click on the magnifying glass icon located on the menu bar at the top right of your screen.
-This will open Spotlight. here you can type in to search for `Terminal`.
-Then click the Icon for Terminal in teh search results.

 ### Determining Location Within the Filesystem

-Once Terminal loads you will be staring at a prompt.
+Once your IDE loads you will be staring at a prompt.
 This is where we can type in commands to interact with our computer.
 The first thing we want to know is where the heck are within all the possible folder locations in our filesystem.
 Type the command `pwd` which stands for print working directory.
 This will show us the location you are on your computer.
-For example this might return something like `/Users/jonathangrover/` where it would show your username on your computer instead of mine.
-This shows us the absolute path to the current directory we are in relation ship to the root of the computer.
+For example this might return something like `/home/JonGrover/code` where it would show your Github username on your computer instead of mine.
+This shows us the absolute path to the current directory we are in in relationship to the root of the computer.
 What is a directory?
 A directory is a term you can use interchangebly with folder.
 A directory is merely a folder location.
 In the example above. `/` is the root of our system all other files and folders are conatined within `/`.
-Then we see we travel inside of the `/Users` directory, and then inside of that we are in the `/jonathangrover` directory.
+Then we see we travel inside of the `/home` directory, and then inside of that we are in the `/JonGrover` directory.
 Or in your case (yourname) directory.
-So our total path is `/Users/jonathangrover/`.
+Then within that, we're in the `/code` directory.
+So our total path is `/home/JonGrover/code``.
 Now we will never be lost.
 This is like an address to our current place.

 ### List Contents of Current Directory